Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 Her boundless curiosity stayed with her.
 Once again, she explored nearly every corner of the kingdom, read through the library’s countless tales, and uncovered stories others overlooked.

-Bit by bit, her memories returned.
+Bit by bit, her [memories](https://www.youtube.com/live/5sWjzbacGUY?si=KUn5fSB0crLgmamn&t=12079) returned.
 They were hazy, but they were hers—precious glimpses of who she was and what had shaped her.
 She longed to cherish them all: the Scarlet Wand, the corruption, the moments of joy, and the depths of pain.

 Above all, she yearned for her name.
 Early in her journey, she asked, “Who am I?”
 It was Elizabeth who answered her, without teasing or nicknames.

 > “Nerissa Ravencroft.
 Or you also called yourself ‘Juliet,’ I guess.”

-It sounded right.
-Being close to Elizabeth felt right.
+It sounded [right.](https://www.youtube.com/live/XfZh_3xb7i0?si=xVwBE_o5TFb2HfsC&t=5287) Being close to Elizabeth felt right.
 As more memories of the red knight returned—the witch accusations, the teasing, the moment Elizabeth saved her—Nerissa promised herself she would never forget again.

 From then on, she sought out Elizabeth’s company even more.
 They sparred, exchanged gifts, placed their portraits side by side, and shared the same roof.
-Elizabeth didn’t push her away; she smiled, bonded with Nerissa, and seemed to genuinely enjoy it.
+Elizabeth didn’t push her away; she smiled, [bonded](https://www.youtube.com/live/vMdhvi8dHN4?si=JeT3qPPFMnB0yoCr&t=6692) with Nerissa, and seemed to genuinely enjoy it.
 Even calling her a “witch” was now done with playful affection.

 It was bliss, and Nerissa wanted more.

 Then something inside her cracked.

 A misunderstanding on the fifth day led Nerissa to believe Elizabeth hated her.
 It crushed her, stirring something deep inside, a painful clarity of just how important the red knight truly was to her.
 Even after the confusion was cleared up, Nerissa’s fixation only deepened.
-Every thought revolved around Elizabeth.
+Every thought [revolved](https://www.youtube.com/live/MXqotm_8_Hc?si=owgU25DUzPfslUZl&t=1192) around Elizabeth.
 Her tone changed, her eyes never strayed from the knight.
 She wanted Elizabeth completely.
 It was as if a sea of blue was closing in around a fragile red flame.
 A chilling aura settled around Nerissa.
 She would not, could not, ever forget Elizabeth again.

 By the journey’s end, Nerissa, along with Fuwawa, Mococo, Bijou, and Shiori, chose to reject Fia’s plea and carve their own path, setting themselves against the other heroes.
 How Elizabeth might react, and whether their fragile, growing bond could survive this choice, only time would tell.

+## Trivia

+- In Chapter 1, Nerissa was the only person to amass over 50,000 coins on her own, making her the richest individual in the entire kingdom.
+- In Chapter 2, Nerissa nearly gave up her work as a chef because no one was buying her food.
+- (Out of character) During a Chapter 2 post-analysis stream, Nerissa expressed that she would like to be called Nerissa Juliet Ravencroft within the ENreco universe, to distinguish herself from _the_ Nerissa Ravencroft.

 [neri](#easter:easter-nerissa)